Julie Jenkins serves as Trinity Associate Director of Athletics, Senior Woman Administrator, and Head Volleyball Coach.

-Julie Jenkins will mark her 34th season as head coach of Trinity Tigers volleyball during the 2018 campaign.
+Coach Jenkins will embark on her 35th campaign as head coach of the Trinity Tigers volleyball team during the 2019 season.

-In a 35-year coaching career - including a 1984 stint at Division I Virginia Commonwealth University - Coach Jenkins has amassed an overall record of 910-407 (.691).
-Since taking the reins of Tiger volleyball in 1985, Coach Jenkins has chalked up a Trinity record of 881-386 (.695).
+In a 35-year coaching career - including a 1984 stint at NCAA Division I Virginia Commonwealth University - Coach Jenkins has amassed an overall record of 935-414 (.693).
+Since taking the reins of Tiger volleyball in 1985, Coach Jenkins has chalked up a Trinity record of 906-393 (.697).
+She also has amassed a mark of 324-35 (.903) in Southern Collegiate Athletic Conference competition since 1991.
 Coach Jenkins’ teams have won 30 or more matches in 17 seasons.

 The 2017 season was a milestone year for Coach Jenkins.
-In September, Coach Jenkins captured her 300th Southern Collegiate Athletic Conference (SCAC) victory.
-She became the first conference coach - in any sport - to reach the 300-wins milestone.
-Coach Jenkins stands at 309-34 (.901) in SCAC competition since 1991.
-A few weeks later, Coach Jenkins garnered her 900th career win.
-She is just one of seven coaches - in any NCAA Division - to achieve the milestone.
+In September of that year, Coach Jenkins captured her 300th Southern Collegiate Athletic Conference (SCAC) victory.
+She became the first conference coach - in any sport - to reach the 300-wins mark.

 The 2016 Tiger team captured the program’s 18th SCAC Championship and earned the conference’s automatic bid to the NCAA event.
 The Tigers completed the campaign with a 27-8 record and a #16 ranking by the AVCA.
 Coach Jenkins was elected by her peers as the SCAC Co-Coach of the Year, marking the 13th time she garnered the league’s top accolade.